Nixplay claims that its Seed WiFi frame is the most popular digital picture frame in its category sold in the USA. And that is probably right.

-But more recently, the general integration of wifi, the linking with Apple’s or Google’s photo services, a Cloud-based image management and of course the abundance of fresh images taken with mobile phones has turned digital picture frames deservedly into a trendy device category.
+But more recently, the general integration of WiFi, the linking with Apple’s or Google’s photo services, Cloud-based image management, and of course, the abundance of fresh images taken with mobile phones has turned digital picture frames deservedly into a trendy device category.

 So let’s take a look at the Nixplay Seed to see if it’s fun to use and likely to avoid the fate of Christmas past.